simpleai-team/simpleai/README.md

 This packages is based and inspired in aima-python: https://code.google.com/p/aima-python/

-We implement all the searches in aima-python plus (LISTAR).
-Besides, we make some improvements in terms of efficiency and error handling.
+We implement most of the searches in aima-python plus some extra options.
+Besides, we make some improvements in terms of code readability, installation, testing, and others.

 Installation
 ============